 Why facilities managers are at risk

 Facilities management involves handling a variety of transactions, often for large sums of money.
-From purchasing supplies to paying contractors, credit card use is integral to daily operations.
+From purchasing supplies to paying contractors, credit card use is integral to daily operations when using facility management software.
 Unfortunately, this creates opportunities for cybercriminals.

 Here are a few reasons why facility managers are particularly vulnerable: